01-edu/public/subjects/personal-shopper/README.md

     - If the list is empty, this message should appear in console:
       `Empty list.`.

+If no keyword is passed as second argument, the helper should be printed in the console.

 #### Examples

 - `node personal-shopper.mjs shopping-list.json create` would create the file